mel799/Project-final/PROPOSAL.md

 Optimize and Visualize: Make code run faster using tools like Numba.
 Illustrate results with graphics

-###Expected challenges and how you’ll address them:
+### Expected challenges and how you’ll address them:

 Data completeness, some historical consumption or weather data may have gaps.

-###Solution:
+### Solution:

 Identify missing data, handle missing values, check the impact.

-###Success criteria (how will you know it’s working?)
+### Success criteria (how will you know it’s working?)

-Data is available,
-time-series predictability (Electricity consumption is usually somewhat regular (daily, weekly, seasonal cycles).
+Data is available, time-series predictability,Electricity consumption is usually somewhat regular (daily, weekly, seasonal cycles).

 ###Stretch goals (if time permits)